What has Metop-A seen in 15 years?

 Eruption of Pavlof volcano, Alaska

-The Pavlof volcano, located on a remote Alaskan island, has erupted sending ash plumes more than 20,000ft into the air.
+The Pavlof volcano erupted, sending ash plumes more than 20,000ft into the air.

 Eruption of Calbuco Volcano, Chile